Vanuatu scuba operators association

 All scuba diving tour operators must have a valid business license (CAP 249: Section 2).

 Other licenses, permits and clearances as required by Vanuatu Law.

 Must have public liability insurance.

-Must be a member of a Tourism association recognized by the Vanuatu Standards committee
+Must be a member of a Tourism association recognised by the Vanuatu Standards committee.

 A list of all dive Instructors/Masters must have the following information’s and should be displayed at the tour operation centre:

 - Full name of business.

 - Dive instructors level of certification/qualification.

 Your operations must be able to cater to Either/Or Both English and French speaking tourists.

 DIVE LEADERS RESPONSIBILITIES